Soomali/keysounder/README.md

 # keysounder
-a keysounder app that  allows you to assign songs to keyboardd keys ,makes sounds when you press keys
+a keysounder app that  allows you to assign songs to keyboard keys ,makes sounds when you press keys